top of page

 • reject the proposal to stipulate a business plan and/or activity that is not required to have an AMDAL, so it is mandatory to have an AMDAL.

-The period of time for implementing the evaluation and stipulation or rejection of the stipulation of a business plan and/or activity that is not obliged to have an AMDAL to be required to have an AMDAL is no later than 30 (thirty) working days after the application is declared complete.
+The timeframe for conducting an evaluation, deciding, or rejecting the stipulation of a business plan and/or activity that initially did not require an AMDAL, but is now deemed necessary to have one, is within 30 working days after the initial application is declared complete.

-To determine a business and/or activity plan that is required to have an AMDAL, UKL-UPL, or SPPL, the person in charge of business and/or activities carries out an independent screening process.
-If the person in charge of a business and/or activity is unable to carry out screening independently, the person in charge of the business and/or activity shall submit a screening determination from the central environmental agency, the regional apparatus organization in charge of the provincial environment, or the regional apparatus organization in charge of the regency environment/city according to their authority
+In the process of determining whether a business and/or activity plan requires an AMDAL, UKL-UPL, or SPPL, or the person in charge of business and/or activities will carry out an independent screening process.
+If the person in charge of a business and/or activity is unable to carry out screening independently, the person in charge of the business and/or activity shall submit a screening determination to the central environmental agency, the regional apparatus organization in charge of the provincial environment, or the regional apparatus organization in charge of the regency environment/city according to their authority.

 The Preparation of AMDAL

-AMDAL is prepared by the person in charge of a business and/or activity at the planning stage of a business and/or activity.
-In preparing an AMDAL, the person in charge of a business and/or activity uses a study approach:
+AMDAL is formulated by the person in charge of a business and/or activity at the planning stage of a business and/or activity.
+In preparing an AMDAL, the person in charge of a business and/or activity will use a study approach:

 The single study approach is carried out if the person in charge of a business and/or activity is planning to carry out 1 (one) type of business and/or activity whose development and/or supervision authority is under 1 (one) ministry, non-ministerial government agency, provincial regional apparatus organization, or regency/regional/city apparatus organization.

-The integrated study approach is carried out if the person in charge of a business and/or activity plans to carry out more than 1 (one) type of business and/or activity whose planning and management are interrelated in a single ecosystem stretch and their development and/or supervision is under more than 1 (one) ministerial staff, non-ministerial government agencies, provincial regional apparatus organizations, or district/city regional apparatus organizations.
+The integrated study approach is carried out if the person in charge of a business and/or activity plans to carry out more than 1 (one) type of business and/or activity whose planning and management are interrelated in a single ecosystem stretch.
+Their development and/or supervision is under more than 1 (one) ministerial staff, non-ministerial government agencies, provincial regional apparatus organizations, or district/city regional apparatus organizations.

-The person in charge of the business and/or activity in the preparation of the AMDAL can do it alone or appoint another party if he is unable to do it.
+The person in charge of the business and/or activity may undertake the preparation of the AMDAL independently, or they can delegate the task to another party if unable to carryout the function personally.
 AMDAL drafting must be done by compilers who have a certificate of competence.
 State civil apparatus working for the central environmental agency, regional apparatus organizations in charge of the provincial environment, or regional apparatus organizations in charge of district/municipal environment are prohibited from compiling AMDAL.
-AMDAL preparation begins with the provision of the following data and information.
+AMDAL preparation begins with the provision of the following data and information:

 • the results of the AMDAL assessment authority screening;